3 cool tricks that mean you'll never run out of storage again

 3. Try life in the cloud

 If photos and music are the biggest memory hogs, simply kick them to the cloud.
 Google's new Photos app offers free unlimited storage for your photos for life, as long as they're 16 MP or lower.
 Photos will also let you store unlimited 1,080p video for free.
-There are plenty of other cloud backup options, Photos is just one option.
+There are plenty of other cloud backup options, Photos is just one option.Photos Google Play Music also lets you store your collections online, although it's not so simple to upload music you've acquired outside of Google's service.
+You can stream music via Spotify, SoundCloud or iHeartRadio too, but playing back your tunes through these apps will consume a lot data.

-Google Play Music Install on Google Play If you want to upload your music collection to Google Play Music to clear up some space on your phone, you'll need a companion app or a Chrome extension for your PC.
+Google Play Music If you want to upload your music collection to Google Play Music to clear up some space on your phone, you'll need a companion app or a Chrome extension for your PC.
 You can get the instructions for uploading your library to Play music in the app itself by going to Music > Add Music.
 You can then upload up to 50,000 tracks from your MP3 collection to retrieve via the Android app.
 You can make selected albums playable offline by 'pinning' them.

 No comments: